-H1. a) In the instrument in Fig. H1, what is the beam polarization if the there are 51402 counts/second with the flipper off and 1903 counts per second with the flipper on?
-Provide also a calculation of the error bar in the beam polarization value.

-b) What would be the main sources of systematic error in this measurement?
+- H1. a) A measurement of a Si Bragg peak using the instrument in Fig. H1, give 51402 counts/second with the flipper off and 1903 counts per second with the flipper on?
+What is: a) the Flipping Ratio, and b) the beam polarization?
+Provide also a calculation of the experimental uncertainty in these values. - b) What would be the main sources of systematic error in this measurement?